marc-campbell/nicedishy/docs/docs/notifications.md

 #### Firmware Upgrade

 The service will send you an email when the firmware version on your device changes.
-Starlink doesn't currently provide release notes, so it will include a link to any known changes (new features, performance changes, etc).
+Starlink doesn't currently provide release notes, so we don't have much to share here other than the fact that the version changed.
+As more users share data with NiceDishy, we plan to include some generic stats about how the new firmware version has been performing compared to previous.

 #### Device Offline